 I agree entirely with the above views.
-The basic theme in the discourse of human rights which we in the judiciary must address is how we can convert the promise of our constitution into reality.
-In my mind a proper application of the constitution can serve as a potent source of a sober critique of the existing arrangements and or practices that serve, often unwittingly, to promote stigma and prejudice about

-HIV/AIDS at the workplace.
-It is up to the judiciary to clarify, the content, context and location of any rights and duties that are conferred by the constitution.
+The basic theme in the discourse of human rights which we in the judiciary must address is how we can convert the promise of our Constitution into reality.
+In my mind a proper application of the Constitution can serve as a potent source of a sober critique of the existing arrangements and or practices that serve, often unwittingly, to promote stigma and prejudice about HIV/AIDS at the workplace.
+It is up to the judiciary to clarify, the content, context, and location of any rights and duties that are conferred by the Constitution.
 The Bill of Rights provisions must be safeguarded from possible attempts to narrow their scope unduly or to circumvent altogether the obligation they engender.

-The constitutional provisions in our Bill of Rights are couched in elastic terms in order to enable an interpretation that is dynamic.
+The Constitutional provisions in our bill of rights are couched in elastic terms in order to enable an interpretation that is dynamic.
 In the context of the reality of HIV/AIDS afflicting our society, rampant ignorance of the syndrome, the consequent problems of stigma and prejudice, it is imperative for the courts to interpret the constitutional provisions purposefully, as far as the language permits, and in a manner consistent with the contemporary norms, aspirations, expectations and the sensitivities of the people of Botswana as expressed in the constitution, and further having regard to the emerging consensus of values in civilised international community which Batswana share.

-The provisions of our Bill of Rights are not time-worn adages.
+The provisions of our bill of rights are not time-worn adages.
 We (judiciary) must implement those provisions in a dynamic and purposeful manner that does not lag behind societal developments.
 If we don't, the words of the constitution will be beholden to the values of the past, not the present.
-In this context, the remarks of Justice Marshall in the case of McCulloch v Maryland 17 US (4 Wheat) 316 (4 L Ed 579 (1819) are most appropriate.
+In this context, the remarks of Justice Marshall in the case of McCulloch v.
+Maryland 17 US (4 wheat) 316 (4 L Ed 1819) are most appropriate.
 He said:

-'We must never forget, that it is a constitution we are expounding... intended to endure for ages and consequently to be adapted to the various crises of human affairs....'
+"We must never forget, that it is a constitution we are expounding intended to endure for ages and consequently to be adapted to the various crises of human affairs...."

-In the case of Gompers v United States 233 US 604 (1914) at p 610 Wendell Holmes J said:
+In the case of Gompers United States 233 US 604 1914 at 610 Wendell Holmes J said:

-'The provisions of the Constitution are not mathematical formulas having their essence in their form; they are organic living institutions....
-Their significance is vital not formal; it is to be gathered not simply by taking words and a dictionary but by considering their origin and the line of their growth.'
+"the provisions of our constitution are not mathematical formulas having their essence in their form; they are organic living institutions.....Their significance is vital not formal; it is to be gathered not simply by taking words and a dictionary but by considering their origin and the line of their growth".